xuqiu5/sample_project_hss/README.md

 ### Output
 The script will generate a output folder in '/data/path', it will contain one jpeg output for each csv file in the '/data/path' directory.

+Example output are stored in folder 'Example output'.